openshift/enhancements/enhancements/machine-api/maintenance-lock.md

 #### Story 2

-As cloud admin, I want to put a node into maintenance, so that it drains and I can see workloads start elsewhere before deleting it.
+As cloud admin, I want to put a node into maintenance, so that it drains and I can see workloads start elsewhere before working on it.

 #### Story 3